catdieval/user-workflow-and-user-stories/user-story-grid.md

 - [ ] Create a component `InputTypeRadio`:

-  - [ ] Function with props `idString`, `labelString` and `onClick`.
+  - [ ] Function with props `idString`, `labelString`, `valueString` and `onChange`.
   - [ ] Returns `label` and `input`.
   - [ ] label has idString as prop for text / htmlFor attribute.
-  - [ ] input has the required attribute, "radio" as value to the type attribute, onClick / labelString as prop to the onClick / name attribute and idString as prop to the id / value attribute.
+  - [ ] input has the required / checked attribute, "radio" as value to the type attribute, onChange / labelString / valueString as prop to the onChange / name / value attribute and idString as prop to the id attribute.

 - [ ] Create a component `GridProperties`: